Real-Time Location Tracking for Field Teams

 The manager runs the command center

-From one screen, a leader should be able to see who's active, who's drifting off plan, which territories are covered, and where immediate intervention is needed.
-If one rep is stalled while another is overloaded nearby, the manager should know fast and act fast.
+The dashboard isn’t there for passive observation.
+It’s where leaders make decisions.
+From one screen, you should see who’s active, who’s drifting off plan, which territories are covered, and where intervention is needed.
+If one rep is stalled while another is overloaded nearby, you’ll know fast and act fast.

 A useful dashboard turns field movement into operational signals.
 It answers practical questions such as: